ptomulik/testmd/README.md

 example of such a data is a list of packages available for installation.
 This information may be represented in a predefined format, but we must first obtain it from a specific sources such as apt, yum, zypper, freebsd ports, etc..
-Each of these commands (backends) needs to be invoked in a specific manner, and the output needs a command-specific parser.
+Each of these commands (backends) needs to be invoked in a specific manner, and we need a command-specific parser to interpret its output.
 The variety of backends leads to the idea of data provider object responsible for data acquisition and unification.

 Facter types and providers are quite similar to puppet resource types and providers.
 We have a specific DSL to implement new types and providers and a